 It really depends on your goals and resources.
 In this blog, we’re going to discuss the differences between traditional and self-publishing, the pros and cons of each, and what you should consider when making this decision.

-Pros and Cons of Self-Publishing: A quick overview
+Pros and Cons of Self-Publishing a Novel

 Self-publishing vs traditional publishing is a hot debate among authors-to-be everywhere.
 Let’s cover self-publishing first, as this is a new ever-growing industry.